debjani-bhowmick/p1-drl-navigation/Report.md

 ### 4. Run Experiments:

-Now that the various components of our algorithm are in place, it's time to measure the agent's performance within the Banana environment.
+After the different components related to the algorithm have been set up and things are in place, the next goal is to measure the performance of our agent in the Banana environment.
 Performance is measured by the fewest number of episodes required to solve the environment.

 The table below shows the complete set of experiments.
 These experiments compare different combinations of the components and hyperparameters discussed above.
 However, note that all agents utilized a replay buffer.